AdaCore/why3/doc/manpages.rst

 That feature is presented in details in :numref:`sec.idece`, that should be read first.

-Counterexamples are also displayed by the :program:`why3 prove` command when one selects a prover with the ``counterexamples`` alternative.
+Counterexamples are also displayed by the :why3-tool:`prove` command when one selects a prover with the ``counterexamples`` alternative.
 The output is currently done in a JSON syntax (this may change in the future).